-At Montecito Veterinary Center in Santa Rosa, our vets perform a number of surgical procedures, from spaying & neutering procedures to soft tissue surgeries and Tibial Tuberosity Advancement.
+At Montecito Veterinary Center in Santa Rosa, our vets offer a number of veterinary surgical services, from spaying & neutering procedures to soft tissue surgeries and Tibial Tuberosity Advancement.

 During each surgery, a registered veterinary technician administers anesthesia.
 Electronic patient monitoring equipment is also used to continuously monitor your pet.